Frank Vincent: Career

-In 1999, he won the Italian American Entertainer of the Year Award.
-Another noted performance is his appearance in the film Remedy (2003).
+In 1999, Vincent won the Italian American Entertainer of the Year Award.

-In 2003, Vincent portrayed Danny Santini in the film This Thing of Ours, whose associate producer was Sonny Franzese, longtime mobster and underboss of the Colombo crime family, and whose director was Genovese crime family capo Danny Provenzano (grandnephew of Anthony Provenzano).
+In 2003, Vincent appeared in the film Remedy.
+That same year, Vincent portrayed Danny Santini in the film This Thing of Ours, whose associate producer was Sonny Franzese, longtime mobster and underboss of the Colombo crime family, and whose director was Genovese crime family capo Danny Provenzano (grandnephew of Anthony Provenzano).
 Later that year, Vincent testified in court on the behalf of Provenzano at repeal sentences; Provenzano was serving a 10-year sentence for racketeering and other charges.

 One of Vincent's lighter-hearted roles was in a British television commercial for Peugeot cars.
 In early 2005, he appeared on Irish television in a series of commercials for Irish bank Permanent TSB.

 In video games, Vincent voiced the character of Mafia boss Salvatore Leone in the video game Grand Theft Auto III (2001).
 He later reprised the role in Grand Theft Auto: San Andreas (2004) and Grand Theft Auto: Liberty City Stories (2005).

-In 2006 he released a book, A Guy's Guide to Being a Man's Man to positive reviews.
+In 2006 he released a book, A Guy's Guide to Being a Man's Man, to positive reviews.
 His idol was Dean Martin.
 He has also released a line of hand-rolled cigars which have his picture prominently displayed on the band.

 He played Lieutenant Marino in the independent film The Tested (2008), directed by Russell Costanzo.
 The following year, he made a cameo appearance alongside fellow Sopranos actor Steve Schirripa in the Stargate Atlantis episode "Vegas" (2009).
 The following year, he starred in Chicago Overcoat (2009) as the main protagonist.

 In 2013, he starred in the hit IDW Publishing comic series Killogy created by Life of Agonys Alan Robert as the character Sally Sno Cones alongside Marky Ramone of The Ramones.
 The series was nominated at the Ghastly Awards for Best Mini-Series and won multiple Horror Comic Awards from the Horror News Network.
 In 2014, the comics were adapted into 3D-animation for the Killogy animated series, in which the cast of the original comic series contributed their voices.

 A resident of Nutley, New Jersey, Vincent used his drumming skills in an impromptu performance at a township holiday concert.

 Death

 In early September 2017, Vincent suffered a heart attack.
-He underwent open heart surgery in New Jersey on September 13; however, he died shortly thereafter, at the age of 80.
+He underwent open-heart surgery in New Jersey on September 13; however, he died shortly thereafter, at the age of 80.
 Director John Gallagher, who worked with Vincent on Street Hunter and The Deli, noted that the actor lied about his age to avoid age discrimination, and therefore many sources listed his birth year as 1939.

 Vincent's remains were cremated at a funeral home in Montclair, New Jersey, and a funeral service was held on September 16.